Being part of the Network gives you access to:

 Disability is a natural part of the human experience and can be visible, invisible, or acquired.
 Disability Lead uses the broad definition of disability as laid out in the Americans with Disabilities Act, which is a person who identifies as having a physical or mental impairment that substantially limits one or more major life activity.
 For example, some, but not all, Fellows accepted into this program self-identify as: blind, Deaf, low vision, Autistic, Deafblind, hard of hearing, having a physical or mobility, mental health or learning disability.

 Applicants who identify as having a disability and are passionate about civic engagement and ready to join a nonprofit board, public board, or are already serving in leadership positions including at work or in the Chicago region.
-The Chicago region includes the following seven counties: Cook, Dekalb, DuPage, McHenry, and Will.
+The Chicago region includes the following seven counties: Cook, Lake, DuPage, McHenry, Will, Kane, and Kendall.

 Appropriate answers include information that illustrates how joining Disability Lead will further identified goals as well as how you lead with your disability identity.